522: Tarred and Feathered

 - Gene Cooley had just suffered a huge tragedy, and he was trying to move on.
 But suddenly anonymous posters started saying horrible things about him on a website called Topix.
 The horrible things weren't true.
 But that didn't stop the people in Gene's small town — a town of just 600 people — from believing them.
 (18 minutes)

 - There's one group of people that is universally tarred and feathered in the United States and most of the world.
 We never hear from them, because they can't identify themselves without putting their livelihoods and reputations at risk.
 That group is pedophiles.
 It turns out lots of them desperately want help, but because it's so hard to talk about their situation it's almost impossible for them to find it.
 Reporter Luke Malone spent a year and a half talking to people in this situation, and he has this story about one of them.
-More of Luke Malone's reporting on this topic will appear next month on Medium.com.
+More of Luke Malone's reporting on this topic is available on Medium.com.
 (27 minutes)